SYJoeyChua/intro-to-git/README.md

 Step 3: Paste SSH keys in Github (Settings --> SSH and GPG keys --> New SSH key) Step 4: Link repository in c9 to the repository in GitHub
         --> git remote add origin <url>
-            --> Add a short name "origin"
-        --> git remote -v
+            --> Creates a new remote called origin located at https://github.com/SYJoeyChua/intro-to-git.git --> git remote -v
-            --> Check that origin is added as a remote --> git push -u origin master
+            --> Check whether the origin is added as a remote --> git push -u origin master
             --> Push the commits in the local branch named master to the remote named origin --> Local branch master is now on a remote branch also called Master on GitHu, and the remote is called origin